Welcome to Disability Benefits Help, an organization committed to helping claimants across the United States receive approval for disability benefits.

 - Chronic Venous Insufficiency - You will be considered disabled if you have an obstruction and meet one or more of the following: brawny edema which involves 2/3 or more of your leg from the knee to the ankle or 1/3 from your ankle to your hip OR persistent or recurrent ulcerations which fail to heal after being treated for three months.

-- Ischemic Heart Disease - To qualify for disability benefits, you must meet one or more of the following: Coronary artery disease (this requires an angiography, medical imaging, and either an exercise test or medical documentation showing why an exercise test would be too dangerous to your health), three distinct ischemic episodes, with each of them needing revasucularization (or in which revascularization is not possible), or an exercise test which shows that you fall within the SSA’s guidelines for complete disability.
+- Ischemic Heart Disease - To have this heart condition qualify for disability, you must meet one or more of the following: Coronary artery disease (CAD) (this requires an angiography, medical imaging, and either an exercise test or medical documentation showing why an exercise test would be too dangerous to your health), three distinct ischemic episodes, with each of them needing revascularization (or in which revascularization is not possible), or an exercise test which shows that you fall within the SSA’s guidelines for complete disability.

 - Peripheral Artery Disease (PAD) - Must be shown by medical imaging and fall within the SSA’s guidelines for your blood pressure.

-- Recurrent Arrhythmia - To qualify for disability benefits based on recurring arrhythmias, the medical evidence must show that the condition is not reversible and that it results in near syncope or syncope.
+- Recurrent Arrhythmia - For recurring arrhythmias to be a heart condition that qualifies for disability benefits, the medical evidence must show that the condition is not reversible and that it results in near syncope or syncope.

 - Symptomatic Congenital Heart Disease - For symptomatic congenital heart disease, the SSA considers evidence from medical imaging or a heart catheter.
 They will look to see whether your hematocrit levels and O2 saturation meet with their criteria.
-You may also qualify if you have right to left shunting or if your systolic pressure is significantly elevated (70% of systemic or higher)
+This heart condition may also qualify for disability if you have right to left shunting or if your systolic pressure is significantly elevated (70% of systemic or higher).

-Other medical conditions evaluated under section 4 of the Blue Book:
+Other medical conditions evaluated under Section 4.00 of the Blue Book:

 - Blood Clots